Q1: Is Java still free after January 2019?

 Previous “End of Public Updates” transitions (Java 5 in 2009, Java 6 in 2013 and Java 7 in 2015) took place on a fixed date, for all types of users, at the same time.

 As announced last year, Oracle extended public updates for Java 8 from September 2018 to January 2019.
-Oracle also further extended free public updates of Java 8 for personal, individual desktop or laptop use until at least the end of 2020.
+Oracle also further extended free public updates of Java 8 for personal, individual desktop or laptop use until at least the end of 2020 [Note that this date has been extended indefinitely; please reference this blog post for more information].
 This provides free updates for individuals using any “B2C” type applications that may still be using legacy Java 8 Applets, Web Start, and JavaFX features (which were removed in Java 9 or later versions).
 More information on this topic was published last year.
 This means individuals who rely on Java 8 for games, personal banking, or other individual consumer type activities on their desktop or laptop computers will continue to get free updates through at least 2020.

 Commercial users can update to a newer Java version, available for free from Oracle, or consider a Java SE Subscription if remaining on older versions such as Java 8 is important.